Codecademy/docs/content/react/concepts/jsx/jsx.md

 ---
-Title: 'JSX'
+Title: "JSX"
-Description: 'JavaScript XML (JSX) is a syntax extension of JavaScript that provides highly functional and reusable markup code.
+Description: "JavaScript XML (JSX) is a syntax extension of JavaScript that provides highly functional and reusable markup code.
 It is used to create DOM elements which are then rendered in the React DOM.
-JSX provides a neat visual representation of the UI.'
+JSX provides a neat visual representation of the UI."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'DOM'
+  - "DOM"
-  - 'React'
+  - "React"
-  - 'Syntax'
+  - "Syntax"
 CatalogContent:
-  - 'react-101'
+  - "react-101"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 JSX is a syntax extension of JavaScript that combines the JavaScript and HTML-like syntax to provide highly functional, reusable markup.
 It's used to create DOM elements which are then rendered in the React DOM.